beepscore/dejavu/README_BEEPSCORE.md

 This populates results directory including test.db

+## data/config.json
+may contain a json dictionary e.g.

+    {"DATABASE_URL": "results/test.db"}

 Ways to run:
 Can run recognize_audio.py
-If no database exists it will make a new one in-memory?
+If no database exists it will make a new one, I think in-memory.

     python3 recognize_audio.py